- Research article

 Detailed analysis of decolonization success and outcome in nasal MRSA carriers

-Comparison of 34 MRSA positive patients with regard to (i) effective or failed decolonization and (ii) outcome
+For a further detailed analysis we compared the 34 MRSA positive patients with regard to (i) effective or failed persistent nasal MRSA decolonization and (ii) outcome (Table 3).

 (i) Repeated follow-up swabs demonstrated that our decolonization strategy with mupirocin ointment was effective for persistent eradication of nasal MRSA colonization in 26/34 (76.5%) patients, but failed in 8 patients.
 A significant longitudinal increase in CRP levels was obvious for patients with failure of the decolonization strategy.
 The age adjusted CCI did not significantly differ between both groups.